ylow/RamPuddle/README.md

 ## Architecture
-Fundamentally, RamPuddle provides a *trusted* (unauthenticated, or minimally authenticated), AP, distributed key-value store for *large* (up to 1GB) immutable values.
+Fundamentally, RamPuddle provides a *trusted* (unauthenticated, or minimally authenticated), AP, distributed key-value store for *large* (up to 1GB) fixed length values.
 There is no fault tolerance, no replication, no sharding, etc. Any replication or load balancing management is left to the client implementation.

 Each server process is single threaded, manages a single fixed size pool with optional disk spillover, and is completely stand-alone and is unaware of